 Partner Workshop: For ‘Colored’ Folks Who Consider Our Mutual Liberation Enough

-This two-part webinar aims to disrupt the ways white supremacy shows up in communities of color.
+This webinar aims to disrupt the ways white supremacy shows up in communities of color.
 Through interactive exercises, dialogue and practice, we will share a multi-racial framework for building authentic solidarity among Black, Indigenous and People of Color (BIPOC).
 A key learning objective of this training is for participants to be more equipped to demonstrate anti-racism, advancing race equity by actively dismantling white supremacy and anti-blackness within teams, organizations and communities.

 We will identify ways to build BIPOC solidarity and anti-racism, examining cultural and historical disconnections that impede authentic relationships, highlighting strategies to be accountable to one another in the work to build anti-racist organizations and communities.

 As a result of participation in this session, folks will:

 - Reflect on our personal and institutional entry points and challenges to anti-racist organizing in BIPOC spaces (including BIPOC spaces we may hold within predominately white organizations)

 - Understand how to de-center white people to enable BIPOC to unearth how internalized white supremacy, Native invisibility and anti-Blackness impede our efforts to collaborate across difference

 - Intentionally reframe the black/white binary to cultivate an anti-racist frame and practice to disrupt current paradigms for racial justice work in organizations and communities